 The aim for volunteers is to reduce erosion and promote biodiversity and sustainability.
 A great project for those interested in parks and reserves, coasts and waterways, flora and fauna and land care.

-Christchurch and Punakaiki (South Island)
+Christchurch (South Island)

-Projects in these areas focus on coastal restoration and aim to restore biodiversity, educate locals, strengthen community networks and ultimately provide ‘new heritage’ land for future generations to enjoy.
+There are some fabulous projects around Christchurch focussing on coastal restoration and aiming to restore biodiversity, educate locals, strengthen community networks and ultimately provide ‘new heritage’ land for future generations to enjoy.

 Volunteers will be tree planting, collecting seeds and eradicating foreign plant species.
 This is great for those interested in preserving parks, coasts and waterways.